LekoArts/dotfiles/opencode/command/gh-review-pr.md

 Use the GH CLI to analyze and summarize a pull request for the current repository.
 The current branch is checked out in the same branch as the PR.

-RUN gh pr view --json title,body,commits,files,labels,assignees,reviews,comments,checksStatus
+RUN gh pr view --json title,body,commits,files,labels,assignees,reviews,comments,statusCheckRollup

 ## Review Process